-The evidence required under this Rule 10.11 normally includes a confirmation in writing by the board of the offeror or offeree company to the Executive that the board has reviewed, among other things, the financial position of the company (including the latest consolidated management accounts, financial condition, capital and other commitments, contingent liabilities and future cash flow and financing requirements) and the trading position with respect to the company's suppliers and customers.
-The confirmation should also state that the board has discussed all these aspects with the financial advisers of the company before it makes the confirmation.
+The evidence required under this Rule 10.11 normally includes a confirmation in writing given to the Executive by the board of the offeror or offeree company that the board and the financial adviser have reviewed, among other things, the financial position of the company (including the latest consolidated management accounts, financial condition, capital and other commitments, contingent liabilities and future cash flow and financing requirements) and the trading position with respect to the company's suppliers and customers.
+The confirmation should also state that the board and the financial adviser have discussed all these aspects before the confirmation was made.
+Under Rule 9.3, the directors of the offeror or offeree company take full responsibility for statements made under this Rule 10.11.
+However, the directors and the financial adviser should disclose any material difference of opinion between the directors and the financial adviser regarding material changes or absence of such changes to the Executive.
+The Executive may require disclosure of such information in the document if it considers it to be relevant to a shareholder's decision on an offer.